igorkulman/ChangeMenuBarColor/README.md

 ```bash
 swift run ChangeMenuBarColor "/Users/igorkulman/wallpaper.jpg" "#CCCCCC"
 ```
-If everything goes well the utility will create a `wallpaper-adjusted.jpg` file with you new wallpaper image that will make the menu bar be shown in the color you want.
+If everything goes well the utility will create a `wallpaper-screen1-adjusted.jpg` file with you new wallpaper image that will make the menu bar be shown in the color you want.
+If you have multiple screens detected, it will generate a new wallpaper file for each of those screens.

-## Limitations

-This utility can generate the wallpaper only for the main screen.

 ## Contributing